jesseskinner/hover/README.md

 - `this.setState(partialState)`

-	- Updates the store's state, merging the properties in `partialState` to the store's state.
+	- Updates the store's state.

-	- Note: the state must be serializable.
-This means you cannot have functions or classes in your state.
+	- If `this.state` and `partialState` are both objects, the properties will be merged.

+	- If state is not an object, the store's state will be replaced.

 		```javascript
 		Hoverboard({